AlekseiAgapov/5pAgos/README.md

 - GC-content along the guide length and in surrounding sequences of chromosomal DNA
 - aligned reads length distribution

-### Phage genome assembly
-Script description from Vova and Masha.

 ## Requirements
 This script utilizes some commonly used programs for data analysis and NGS analysis:
 - pandas library for Python https://github.com/pandas-dev/pandas